 Barranco Main Square

 Barranco’s Main Square is a colourful hub of local life.
 Grab a bench and do some people watching or visit the Municipal Library which also houses the tourist office.
+A great spot to get a feel for local life in this vibrant Lima suburb.

 Avenida Pedro de Osma